Welcome to the Dolly Textile Recycling. Ireland's leading textile and mobile phone recycling company.

 There are several tell-tale signs that distinguish a genuine collection from a fake charity: Fake charity leaflets often have no address, no registered charity number and a mobile phone number.
 Check for an address and landline (not mobile) phone number.
 Check if the phone number is real - often the phone numbers given are pay-as-you-go mobile numbers or do not work at all.

 See if you recognise the charity name and whether the charity has a website Check if it has a Charity (CHY) Number.
-Charities do not have to be registered in Ireland, but the Charities Section of the Revenue Commissioners maintains a list of organisations that have been granted charitable status.
+Under section 39 of the Charities Act 2009, all charities must register as a charitable organisation.
 These charities are given a CHY reference number and are listed on Revenue's website (www.Revenue.ie) If a company registration number is given, check it on the Companies Registration Office website (www.cro.ie)